blainehansen/project-f/project.md

 # reactivity
+rip off a bunch of the observable operators

 watch
 "combine" or maybe "join", computed with manual dependency declaration, especially useful to create a tuple or object spread since that produces multiple signals all with those same precise dependencies
 "pipe", probably the automatic version of the above "combine"